MENUMENU

 Are you also constantly imagining relaxing on a cabana by the pool with palm trees swaying in the wind while someone brings you little bowls of frozen grapes and the occasional fancy cocktail?

-With tropical holidays still not happening anytime soon, we’re even more determined to make the most of our outdoor space and have been working on lots of projects and to make this summer on our balcony as chilled and fun as possible.
+With tropical holidays still not happening anytime soon, we’re even more determined to make the most of our outdoor space and have been working on lots of projects to make this summer on our balcony as chilled and fun as possible.

 And, we’ve just finished building our first “holiday at home” project – a DIY outdoor daybed!